What is ReSPECT?

 - Read the event report from our ‘ReSPECT Launch’ event in June 2018

-If you are an organisation implementing ReSPECT in the West of England, visit our ‘Implementing ReSPECT’ page for further resources.
+If you are an organisation implementing ReSPECT in the West of England, visit our ‘Implementing ReSPECT’ page for further resources or please get in touch.

 If you are an organisation implementing ReSPECT outside of the West of England, contact the Resuscitation Council directly.